HabeebOps/LAMP-Project/LEMP.md

 http://13.51.45.28

-Below is the Apache default web page:
+Below is the Nginx default web page:
 ![alt_text](Images2/nginx%20run.png)

 ## Step 2 — Installing MySQL
-Now that Apache web server up and running, a database system needs to be installed to store and manage data for your site.
+Now that Nginx web server up and running, a database system needs to be installed to store and manage data for your site.
 MySQL is a popular database management system used within PHP environments.

 To start, use apt to acquire and install this software: